A 3-Minute Waist Massage

-A great foam roller can help change a person’s shape, according to structural integrative specialist and goop expert Lauren Roxburgh, who’s also trained in body alignment techniques and certified in Pilates, nutrition, and pre/post-natal yoga.
+A great foam roller is like getting a wonderful massage, according to structural integrative specialist and goop expert Lauren Roxburgh, who’s also trained in body alignment techniques and certified in Pilates, nutrition, and pre/post-natal yoga.

 “Over time, gravity and the weight of our upper body can cause the space between the ribs and the hips to get squished,” Roxburgh says.
 “That and all the slouching and working on computers we do contributes to a shortening and thickening of the waist.
-The roller helps your body twist, wringing out your organs and helping to whittle your waist in the process.”
+The roller helps your body work out those kinks.”

-We love foam rolling not only because we can see the difference when we do it regularly, but also because it takes minutes and the travel size roller nestles perfectly into a carry-on bag so that it’s easy to keep up the practice while you’re traveling.
-“The good news,” Roxburgh says, “is that while you need to do a bit of work, there really is a magic bullet that can help shrink your waist.”*
+We love foam rolling not only because we can feel the difference when we do it regularly, but also because it takes minutes and the travel size roller nestles perfectly into a carry-on bag so that it’s easy to keep up the practice while you’re traveling.
+“The good news,” Roxburgh says, “is that while you need to do a bit of work, it really helps.”*

 Lauren Roxburgh is a body alignment, fascia, and movement specialist with a private practice based in LA.
 She is also the author of Taller, Slimmer, Younger; and the creator of the LoRox Aligned Rollers.